Nimrod David Pfeffer

 B i o g r a p h y

-Nimrod David Pfeffer is a conductor at The Metropolitan Opera in New York, and Music Director of the Lyric Opera Company of Guatemala.
+Nimrod David Pfeffer is an Israeli conductor, who serves as Music Director of the Lyric Opera Company of Guatemala.

-He has appeared recently The Mariinsky Theatre Orchestra, The San Francisco Symphony Orchestra, the Hungarian State Opera Orchestra, the Palau de les Arts Reina Sofía in Valencia, The Juilliard Opera, and the New Israeli Opera.
+Mr. Pfeffer appeared recently with The San Francisco Symphony Orchestra, The Mariinsky Theatre Orchestra, the Hungarian State Opera Orchestra, the Palau de les Arts Reina Sofía in Valencia, The Juilliard Opera, and the New Israeli Opera.